 NUMBER OF STUDENTS

-In each calendar year each university may send the student(s)up to 10of undergraduate or postgraduate to the other university for each academic year
+In each calendar year each university may send five up to 10 students of undergraduate or postgraduate to the other university for each academic year.

-SELECTION OF STUDENTS 4.1
+SELECTION OF STUDENTS

 Applications from .... students to commence in Semester 1(September) at the Universitas Muhammadiyah Yogyakarta must reach the Universitas Muhammadiyah Yogyakarta by 1 August of the previous year, and for Semester 2 (February) by 2 January of that year

-4.2 Applications from University of UMY students to commence at .... by 1 September for the first semester and by 1 February for the second semester.
+Applications from University of UMY students to commence at .... by 1 September for the first semester and by 1 February for the second semester.

-4.3 the exchange program is limited to a maximum of one(1)academic year (two semesters) for any students.
+4.3 The exchange program is limited to a maximum of one(1)academic year (two semesters) for any students.
 A student may continue as an exchange student at the host university beyond two semesters only if both universities agree in writing.

 4.4 Each university will select its students for the exchange program in accordance with its own criteria and procedures but subject to the following guidelines: